stevenfoong/my-print-and-play/5-minute-justice/README.md

-This is the DC version of 5 minute justice.
+This is the DC version of 5 minute Marvel.

 Ironman - Batman
 MS Marvel - Zatanna